-Mold Containment: Mold removal stirs up spores, which is essentially the seeds of the fungi.
-Before we begin the remediation process, the impacted area must be closed off in order to avoid spreading the spores and contaminating the rest of the home.
+The removal process stirs up spores, which are essentially the seeds of the fungi.
+Before we begin the process of mold remediation, the impacted area must be closed off in order to avoid spreading the spores and contaminating the rest of the home.

-Complete Drying: The most important part of the mold remediation is ridding moisture from the area.
+The most important part of the mold remediation is ridding moisture from the area.
 The new materials must stay dry so that they are not as susceptible to contamination.
-The contractor from Old Mill will go over some strategies to reduce moisture and keep you from having the same problem down the road.
+We will help you by going over some strategies to reduce moisture and keep you from having the same problem down the road.

-Final Mold Testing: We test the air quality after remediation as well as looking for other spots with mold still on it.
+We test the air quality after mold remediation as well as looking for other spots with mold still on it.
 We also check for ongoing water leaks to ensure the problem will not come back!

 Water damage restoration:

 Water damage of any amount can negatively impact your home.
 Water can cause significant harm to walls, floors, electrical work, appliances, ceilings and many other areas around your home.